 Is it thus that the word speaks of it?
 The Church is not solely composed of men.
 It has for its Head, Christ; and the Holy Spirit is there, and *He* it is who makes its unity; so that to say it is a human society is to make an allegation which totally falsifies the idea which God gives of it.

 Are the bonds of this society human?
 Is that which makes it a *society* human?
 By no means.
 That which makes it a society is the Holy Spirit.
-This assertion of Mr. M., that the Church is a human society, betrays plainly the exclusion of the Holy Spirit from his system on the Church.
-For if the presence of God forms this society, to say, because men are in it, that the society is a human one, is to put man above God; and it is to make that which is the object of the senses prevail over the presence of Him who is the object of faith alone&#8212;a presence which, for faith, characterizes this society&#8212;a presence without which it has no existence.
+This assertion of Mr. M., that the Church is a human society, betrays plainly the exclusion of the Holy Spirit from his system on the Church For if the presence of God forms this society, to say, because men are in it, that the society is a human one, is to put man above God; and it is to make that which is the object of the senses prevail over the presence of Him who is the object of faith alone -- a presence which, for faith, characterizes this society -- a presence without which it has no existence.

-Mr. M. says, &#8220;The members of the faithful churches have before them the ideal of the Church, of the heavenly families on the earth.&#8221;| A very nice thought it may be.
-But I appeal to the Epistle to the Ephesians; to that to Romans, chapter 12; to @1 Corinthians 12; to @1 Timothy 3:15; and I say, that this description of yours is not at all the ideal of the Church according to the word.
+Mr. M. says, "The members of the faithful churches have before them the ideal of the Church, of the heavenly families on the earth."¦ A very nice thought it may be.
+But I appeal to the epistle to the Ephesians; to that to Romans, chapter 12; @1 Corinthians 12; to @1 Timothy 3 15; and I say, that this description of yours is not at all the ideal of the Church according to the word.

-| Page 123.
+¦ Page 123.

 {148}

-In refuting a thought of the &#8220;*Coup d&#8217;æil*,&#8221; Mr. M. thus expresses himself: &#8220;To say that the Church is become quite invisible, is to say that the world can no longer perceive that there are *Christians*.&#8221;| Here all idea of unity and of union according to the word is totally destroyed.
-The Church is made no more than a moral state of the individuals&#8212;that it was not the gathering together in one the children of God which were scattered abroad.
+In refuting a thought of the "*Coup d'oeil*," Mr. M. thus expresses himself: "To say that the Church is become quite invisible, is to say that the world can no longer perceive that there are *Christians*."¦ Here all idea of unity and of union according to the word is totally destroyed.
+The Church is made no more than a moral state of the individuals -- that it was not the gathering together in one the children of God which were scattered abroad.

-Is the Church then no longer visible? asks Mr. M. &#8220;Yes,&#8221; says he. &#8220;It is to be seen in all those who profess and know the Saviour.&#8221;| This is to say that the existence of scattered individuals is the manifestation of a body.
+Is the Church then no longer visible? asks Mr. M. "Yes," says he.
+"It is to be seen in all those who profess and know the Saviour."¦ This is to say that the existence of scattered individuals is the manifestation of a body.